 Tolerance and compulsion are conditions that develop after exposure to addictive substances or behaviors.
 They are responsible for making people want more.
 Also, they’re also blamed for the cases of relapses.
 Any addict receiving treatment may have uncontrollable cravings whenever he or she sees the needle, as an example.

 This is how addiction works, but what is it to do with CBD?
 Is CBD addictive when it comes to such a mechanism described?
-Is CBD oil addictive when it comes to the release of any chemicals in the brain?
+Is pure CBD oil addictive when it comes to the release of any chemicals in the brain?
 Actually, it’s proven that CBD doesn’t cause any effect of addiction in people.
-CBD is safe and doesn’t cause any unwanted effects of addiction, so your body won’t demand more CBD.
+CBD is not addictive and doesn’t cause any unwanted effects of dependence, so your body won’t demand more CBD.

 Is CBD oil addictive?
 From the mechanics of addiction, it’s hard to say that CBD may affect inducing addiction in the brain.
 Not everyone is an expert in detecting the mechanism of addiction that takes place in the brain through the complex pathways of chemicals.
 However, there are some criteria that help understand and detect the person with the addiction.
 Here are the main ones: